 Borderlands 3 – Third Times a Headshot?
+[PS Plus]

 REVIEW – Once again we return to the world of Borderlands, and this time our destination will not only be the apocalyptic world of Pandora.
-This time the players will be able to experience the sights, sounds and loots of many worlds in the galaxy.
+This time the players will be able to experience the sights, sounds, and loots of many worlds in the galaxy.
 New modes, new worlds, and even brand new characters to play as in the world of bandits, and corporate warfare.

-The game has much to offer, and is one of the most anticipated sequels of 2019, with many fans hoping for favourite characters to return.
-The question is though if this series that always tries to improve, and be chaotic as much as possible, has improved at all?
+The game has much to offer, and is one of the most anticipated sequels of 2019, with many fans hoping for favorite characters to return.
+The question is though if this series always tries to improve, and be chaotic as much as possible, has improved at all?
 Or is this just more of the same?
 Find out here!

 Like, Subscribe, Obey

 Borderlands 3 tries to up the stakes, and rather than deal with the fate of a planet it now tasks the players with the fate of the galaxy.
 It provides two villains who appear to be sadistic as Handsome Jack from Borderlands 2, but never quite live up to his quality in terms of writing.
 In fact, the two main villains get sidelined for a third of the game, as a secondary villain just takes the stage to carry the plot.
-While it is a looter shooter game, the plot seems to be a step down in the quality compared to the second game, and even the mission designs suffered a tiny bit, plus some missions are a repeat from Borderlands 2 in some cases.
+While it is a looter shooter game, the plot seems to be a step down in quality compared to the second game, and even the mission designs suffered a tiny bit, some missions are a repeat from Borderlands 2 in some cases.

 Also while the game has cutscenes where major plot points are shown to the player, the player character itself does not appear in them due to contrived reasons, or just simply is ignored from the cutscenes.
-Which is baffling especially considering that the characters we play as now actually respond to in-game dialogue from NPCs.
-The jokes are fine, it is the same Borderlands humour we love from the old games, with the usual, fart and shit jokes with the occasional memes, plus cultural references.
+This is baffling especially considering that the characters we play as now actually respond to in-game dialogue from NPCs.
+The jokes are fine, it is the same Borderlands humor we love from the old games, with the usual, fart and shit jokes with the occasional memes, plus cultural references.

 In the end, Borderlands 3’s story is a bit average, but the humour still has its good old heart.
 The plot is a bit long and feels stretched out at times to accommodate the planets.